Vatsim-Scandinavia/controlcenter/docs/contribute.md

 If you encounter permissions errors you might want to `chown -R www-data:www-data /app` and `chmod -R o+w /app` to ensure the webserver can write to the storage folder.

+### Caching
+This application uses the OPCache to cache the compiled PHP code.
+Default setting is for production which means that the cache is not cleared automatically.
+To clear the cache, you need to restart the container if you change a file.

+For development, consider turning `validate_timestamps` to `1` in the `php.ini` file to make sure that the cache is cleared automatically when a file is changed.

 ### Run unit tests

 #### First run